strapi-community/strapi-plugin-publisher/README.md

 Once the plugin has been installed, configured and enabled a `Publisher` section will be added to the `informations` section of the edit view for all content types (single + collection) that have `draftAndPublish` enabled.
 The `Publisher` section will provide the ability to schedule publishing and unpublishing of the content type.
 The content type publication status is checked every minute.

-> If the Publisher section does not appear after the plugin is enabled trigger a clean rebuild of the admin
+> If the Publisher section does not appear in the admin after the plugin is enabled then a clean rebuild of the admin is required.
+This can be done by deleting the generated `.cache` and `build` folders and then re-running the `develop` command.

 ### Single Content Type